 What You Can Do to Help Survivors

-Helping a friend or family member that has experienced the death of someone by suicide or homicide:
+When helping a friend or family member that has experienced the death of someone by suicide or homicide:

 Respect the need to grieve.
 Because of the nature of the death, it is sometimes kept a secret.
 If the death cannot be talked about openly, the wounds of grief will go unhealed.
 The grief experience is unique, so be patient.
 The process of grief takes a long time, so allow your family member/friend to proceed at his/her own pace.
 Use the name of the person who has died when talking to survivors.
 Hearing the name can be comforting, and it confirms that you have not forgotten this important person who was so much a part of their lives.

 Avoid simplistic explanations and cliches.
 Cliches can be extremely painful for a survivor.

-- Be aware of special occasions.
+Be aware of special occasions.
 Survivors may have a difficult time during occasions like holidays, anniversaries and birthdays.

 Support groups are one of the best ways to help survivors of suicide.
 In a group, survivors can connect with other people who share the commonality of the experience.
 They are allowed and encouraged to tell their stories as much, and as often, as they like.
 You may be able to help survivors locate such a group.
 This particular effort on your part will be appreciated.